Jim Cantalupo

 James Richard Cantalupo (November 14, 1943 – April 19, 2004) was an American businessman.
-He served as chairman and chief executive officer of McDonald's Corporation until his sudden death by heart attack at the age of 60.
+He served as chairman and chief executive officer of McDonald's Corporation from 2003 until his sudden death by heart attack at the age of 60.

 Life

 Cantalupo was born in Oak Park, Illinois, the eldest child in a family of Irish and Italian descent.
 His father was an optometrist and mother a homemaker.
 Cantalupo earned a degree in accounting from the University of Illinois at Urbana-Champaign, where he was admitted to the Zeta Psi fraternity.

 He married, and had a daughter and son.